Azure/Microsoft.AVS.Management/docs/README.md

 Private AVS package repository will be used to install the modules.
 For the purpose of testing and review consider publishing to [PowerShell Gallery](https://www.powershellgallery.com/), alternatively the package can be made available to us privately.

-> IMPORTANT: Vendors must test their package using a Linux [PowerShell container](https://hub.docker.com/_/microsoft-powershell), connecting to their on-prem datacenter.
+> <b>IMPORTANT</b>: Vendors must test their package using a Linux [PowerShell container](https://hub.docker.com/_/microsoft-powershell), connecting to their on-prem datacenter.

 ## Versioning and Module manifest
 AVS scripting modules are expected to follow [semver guidelines](https://semver.org/) when publishing a new version.
 Adhering to the guidelines will ensure that any automation built around the ARM resources representing the commandlets will keep working while benefiting from the patch fixes.